 CT angiography consists of intravenous digital subtraction angiography with arteriography.
 A noninvasive procedure, it uses a spiral (helical) CT scan with intravenous contrast injection.
 The sensitivities from various studies range from 77% to 98%, with specificities in the range of 90–94%.

 MRA is an excellent but expensive way to screen for renal artery stenosis, particularly in those with atherosclerotic disease.
 Sensitivity is 77–100%, although one flawed study showed a sensitivity of only 62%.
 Specificity ranges from 71% to 96%.
 Turbulent blood flow can cause false-positive results.
-The imaging agent for MRA (gadolinium) has been associated with nephrogenic systemic fibrosis, which occurs primarily in patients with a GFR of less than 15 mL/min/1.73 m2, and rarely in patients with a GFR of 15–29 ...
+The imaging agent for MRA (gadolinium) has been associated with nephrogenic systemic fibrosis, which occurs primarily in patients with a GFR of less than 15 mL/min/1.73 m2, and rarely in patients ...